 Specialized Centre of Orthopedics and Trauma Services (otherwise known as SCOTS) at STAR Hospitals, provides end-to-end services and management of all kinds of bone and joint problems.

-The Centre provides expert and personalized surgical approach to the bone and joint problems to eradicate discomfort in day-to-day activities of many patients.
+The Centre provides an expert and personalized surgical approach to the bone and joint problems to eradicate discomfort in the day-to-day activities of many patients.

-The surgeons of the Centre are highly specialized with a right blend of decades of experience and cutting-edge research, with a view to optimize their services.
+The surgeons of the Centre are highly specialized with the right blend of decades of experience and cutting-edge research, with a view to optimizing their services.

-Prosthetic Implant is an artificial substitute or replacement of a part of the body such as a tooth, eye, a facial bone, the palate, a hip, a knee or another joint, the leg, an arm, etc. It is designed for functional or cosmetic reasons or both.
-Typical prostheses for joints are the hip, knee, elbow, ankle and finger joints.
+A prosthetic Implant is an artificial substitute or replacement of a part of the body such as a tooth, eye, facial bone, palate, hip, knee, or another joint, leg, arm, etc. It is designed for functional or cosmetic reasons or both.
+Typical prostheses for joints are the hip, knee, elbow, implantee, and finger joints.

 Prosthetic Implant for hips encompasses of the following procedures:

 The total hip replacement is performed in a highly sterile operating room with a special laminar airflow system, which helps reduce the chances of infection.
-The surgery is performed, post administration of an epidural anaesthesia.
-The incision will measure anywhere from 4 to 10 inches, depending upon your anatomy.
+The surgery is performed, post-administration of epidural anesthesia.
+The incision will measure anywhere from 4 to 10 inches, depending on your anatomy.

-The arthritic ball and socket are then exposed and the bone is prepared to receive the artificial hip joint, and then the prosthesis is inserted.
-During the closure, two drains may be inserted around the operated area to assist for blood evacuation.
+The arthritic ball and socket are then exposed, and the bone is prepared to receive the artificial hip joint, and then the prosthesis is inserted.
+During the closure, we may insert two drains around the operated area to assist with blood evacuation.
 Combinations of staples and/or sutures are used to close up.
 The entire operation will take from 1 to 2 hours.